DataSF/datasf.github.io/_posts/blog/2015-04-06-building-lighter-and-faster.md

 ---
 ```

-This metadata, called "YAML front-matter" in Jekyll parlance can be used to do things like, display the author and updated date and define a thumbnail for the post.
+This metadata, called "YAML front-matter" in Jekyll parlance can be used to do things like, display the author and updated date and define a thumbnail for the blog-post.

-There's lots of other fun things you can do like compile RSS feeds and build resource libraries, but I'll leave that for future posts.
+There's lots of other fun things you can do like compile RSS feeds and build resource libraries, but I'll leave that for future blog-posts.

 ## And where does it live?